toaster/digest/README.md

 ## Overview

-This is a fork of the (unmaintained) code.google.com/p/mlab-ns2/gae/ns/digest package.
+This is a fork of github.com/bobziuchkovski/digest with just one fix where a 'case' condition wasn't hit due to extra space characters in the keyword.
-There's a descriptor leak in the original package, so this fork was created to patch the leak.

 ## Usage